txfusion/tether-l2/README.md

-# Tether L2
+# Tether on zkSync

-This repository features the infrastructure for bridging Tether USD from Ethereum to ZkSync Era, alongside with common bridge administration features, such as enabling/disabling deposits/withdrawals, and Tether's own blacklisting (here called `freezing`) and destuction (here called `burning`) mechanisms of tokens owned by presumably evil actors in the system.
+This repository features the infrastructure for bridging Tether USD from Ethereum to ZkSync Era, alongside with common bridge administration features, such as enabling/disabling deposits/withdrawals, and Tether's own blocklisting and destuction mechanisms of tokens owned by presumably evil actors in the system.

 ## Setup